Evegen55/remote_banking/README.md

  - [With enabled billing](TODO)
  - [External link](TODO)

+ ### Build and run

+ - in case updating database via Liquibase plugin with tests:

- To run an application do: `./gradlew update bootRun`
+    `./gradlew update bootRun`

     (Liquibase update task creates a schema and populates it by demo data.)

+ - in case start with tests:

+    `./gradlew bootRun`

  ## License